 SPEECH THERAPY – Services are provided by licensed speech therapists and include evaluation and treatment for swallowing disorders, developmental delays in speech, speech and language services including voice disorders, pediatric speech services, Vital Stim therapy for muscle re-education, and swallow studies utilizing radiological interventions.
 For more information call 371-3218.

-SENIOR CARE – INPATIENT - Aging presents difficult challenges, especially depression, decreasing physical or mental capabilities, the inability to live independently, or the loss of lifelong companions.
-MMC’s Senior Care unit is a hospital-based holistic approach to the treatment of older adults.
+Freedom Behavioral Health Unit – INPATIENT – Aging presents difficult challenges, especially depression, decreasing physical or mental capabilities, the inability to live independently, or the loss of lifelong companions.
+MMC’s Behavioral Health Unit is a hospital-based holistic approach to the treatment of adults 55 and older.
 Our program includes behavior modification, comprehensive medical care and alternative therapies.
 Our goal is to assist the patient in reaching the optimal functional and cognitive level.
 For more information on our inpatient program call 371-5646.

 SLEEP CLINIC – The two-bed Sleep Clinic at Minden Medical Center can assist in the diagnosis and treatment of sleep disorders.
 A registered tech is available to see that you receive the help needed in order to have a more productive, enjoyable life.
 A pulmonologist and neurologist are also on staff to carefully read sleep studies and correctly diagnose sleep disorders.
 Persistent changes in your normal sleep/wake cycle may indicate the presence of a sleep disorder.
 A poor night’s sleep can affect an individual’s overall health as well as job performance and personal relationships.
 If you feel that you or a loved one may be suffering from a sleep disorder please contact your primary physician.
 If you need more information please call our Minden Medical Sleep Lab at 318-371-5690.